 Exam Preparation Materials

-The Exam Handbook is available to eligible HTCPs and Certification Applicants by contacting the Certification Administrator.
+The Exam Handbook is available to eligible HTCPs and Certification Applicants.

-The Study Guide which includes the content description is available to eligible HTCPs and to prospective candidates and certification applicants by contacting the Certification Administrator.
+The Study Guide which includes the content description is available to eligible HTCPs and to prospective candidates and certification applicants.

 For written exams requested outside the United States, exam materials will be sent in pdf format to the proctor via email in order to save time and reduce expense.
 The exam can then be printed out or read from a computer screen. (the exam is 15 pages double sided to print) Answer sheets and assurance forms will need to be printed for the exam, scanned and email back as well as physically mailed back at the test takers expense.
 Please verify your proctor's ability to meet these requirements prior to registering for the exam.
 Complete instructions will be sent with exam materials.

 All current HTCPs and HTCP candidates who have submitted their certification packets to HTC are eligible to take the exam.
 HTCPs must pass the exam prior to their next certification renewal, HTCP candidates have up to one year from the approval of their certification packet to take the exam.
 Candidates cannot use the HTCP credential until they have successfully completed the exam.